Quantum algorithms applied to satellite mission planning for Earth observation: Results: quantum algorithms for satellite mission planning

 Fig.~\ref{fig:alphazeo} illustrates the inner workings of the hybrid AlphaZero model employed in this paper.
 The state variables are passed into an initial encoding network with 2 hidden layers of sizes 256 and 32 neurons.
-The information is then passed in parallel to 1) a single neuron using a fully-connected layer, and 2) a policy network in the form of a PQC.
+The information is then passed in parallel~\cite{kordzanganeh2023parallel} to 1) a single neuron using a fully-connected layer and 2) a policy network as a PQC.
 The PQC resembles the one explained and implemented in the PPO model in Sec.~\ref{sec:hybrid_ppo}.
-Fig~\ref{fig:rl-results}(b) shows the training performance of this model, which achieves a completion rate of $\pi_1$ = 98.5\%.
+Fig~\ref{fig:rl-results}(b) shows the training performance of this model (best out of five tries), which achieves a completion rate of $\pi_1$ = 98.5\%.
 Presenting the highest $\pi_1$ completion rate on the 2000 requests and 2 satellites dataset of any other model explored in this paper.
 The completion rates of the highest-performing algorithms from each section on this dataset are displayed in Fig.~\ref{tab:concluding_results}.